 A five-member Dissertation Committee is formed and becomes responsible for guiding the student's dissertation.
 It is anticipated that students will have definite ideas regarding their research interests by the time they are ready to begin the doctoral dissertation and will have obtained the support of their research advisor who will chair the Dissertation Committee and supervise the dissertation research.
-The Dissertation Committee must consist of four core members (one of which must be from within the student's concentration, and one of which must be from outside the student's concentration), and one external committee member (outside of the department) effective January 1st, 2013.
-The student, in consultation with the dissertation chair, selects the other committee members, who are chosen because of their competencies in the area of the dissertation topic, research design or statistical expertise, or other relevant expertise.
+Committee must consist of at least three members from the clinical area, and one external committee member (outside of the department).
+The fifth required committee member and any additional committee members should be selected, in consultation with the dissertation chair, based on of their competencies in the area of the dissertation topic, research design or statistical expertise, or other relevant expertise.
+Please note the following faculty are considered members of the clinical area: Baudino, Aziz, Campbell, Caraway, Carels, Christensen, Dolbier, Everhart, Munion, Murphy, Sears, Shortway, Wallio, Whited.